-3. Standing above and to the rear of the lower receiver, grasp the charging handle with the right hand, and carefully pull back (1), against tension, while withdrawing the midlock pin from its retaining hole (2).
-The button on the midlock pin must be pressed for it to be removed.
+Standing above and to the rear of the lower receiver, grasp the charging handle with the right hand, and carefully pull back (1), against tension, while withdrawing the midlock pin from its retaining hole (2).
 Allow the bolt carrier to come forward SLOWLY until there is no more spring tension and it rests in the lower receiver (3) (FIGURE 8).